dandanpan/VibrationSensingDocumentation/Software/FootprintID/learning/README.md

 2) SVMlight, http://svmlight.joachims.org/
 2) SVMlight's MATLAB interface by Anton Schwaighofer, https://github.com/viggin/domain-adaptation-toolbox/tree/master/svml-master

 The current implementation is tested on Mac OS.
+When necessary, remember to change the mode for the executables:

+chmod +x svm_learn
+chmod +x svm_classify